MbakopManuel/miccore/README.md

 ## Installation

-Dillinger requires [Dotnet core](https://docs.microsoft.com/) v3.1 or later to run.
+Miccore .Net requires [Dotnet core](https://docs.microsoft.com/) v3.1 or later to run.

 Install the dependencies and devDependencies and start the server.